50 Unforgettable Things to Do in Riviera Nayarit

 39. Deep-sea fishing

 Talking about fresh seafood, La Cruz is also THE place to go fishing with the locals.
-Deep-sea fishing is practically a sport here.
-Every morning you’ll see many fishing boats and pangas floating around off the shores of La Cruz, eager to bring in the day’s load of fresh fish.
+Deep-sea fishing is a dedicated sport in the Riviera Nayarit.
+Every morning, you’ll see many fishing boats and pangas floating around off the shores of La Cruz, eager to bring in the day’s catch.

 Fishing is a real attraction to Nayarit and one of the best things to do in the Riviera.
-Fish for marlin (the “bacon of the sea”), yellowfin tuna, sailfish, dorado fish, and more!
+You can fish for marlin (the “bacon of the sea”), yellowfin tuna, sailfish, dorado fish, and more!

 40. Visit jungly botanical gardens